jasba24/CapitalSearcher/README.md

 # CapitalSearcher
-Page for search the capital of the country with its respective flag, making a call to an API "rest countries".
+Page for search the capital of the country with its respective flag, using the API "rest countries".